Metropolitan Borough of Dudley

 The Metropolitan Borough of Dudley is a metropolitan borough of West Midlands, England.
 It was created in 1974 following the Local Government Act 1972, through a merger of the existing Dudley County Borough with the municipal boroughs of Stourbridge and Halesowen.

+The borough's main settlement is Dudley but it also includes the outlying towns of Brierley Hill, Halesowen, Kingswinford, Lye, Netherton, Sedgley, and Stourbridge.

 The borough borders Sandwell to the east, the city of Birmingham to the south east, Bromsgrove to the south in Worcestershire, South Staffordshire District to the west, and the city of Wolverhampton to the north.

 History

-The Metropolitan Borough of Dudley was created in 1974 from the existing boroughs of Dudley, Stourbridge and Halesowen.
+The Metropolitan Borough of Dudley was created in 1974 from the existing boroughs of Dudley, the Municipal Borough of Stourbridge and the Municipal Borough of Halesowen.
 This followed an earlier reorganisation in 1966, as per the provisions of the Local Government Act 1958, which saw an expansion of the three boroughs from the abolition of the surrounding urban districts of Amblecote, Brierley Hill, Coseley, and Sedgley; and the municipal boroughs of Tipton, Oldbury, and Rowley Regis.

 Initially the borough had a two-tier system of local government, with the borough council sharing power with the West Midlands County Council.
 In 1986 metropolitan county councils were abolished under the Local Government Act 1985, and Dudley effectively became a unitary authority.

 Government

 Dudley Council has its main offices in Dudley town centre (where Dudley Council House is located), along with additional smaller offices throughout the borough.
 The council is made up of 72 councillors representing 24 wards.

 On its formation in 1974, the Metropolitan Borough of Dudley was controlled by the Labour Party.
 Since then the controlling party has frequently changed, sometimes with no political party having a clear majority.

-The Tories currently have control of Dudley Council as a majority run administration.
-After a no overall control result in the previous local elections the Tories gained control of Dudley council in the 2021 local elections.
+Following the local elections in May 2024 the council returned to no overall control.

+Mayor

+The Mayor of the Borough acts as the Borough's first citizen attending many civic and ceremonial functions to represent the Council.
+They are elected at the Annual Meeting of the Council and serves for the whole of the Municipal Year until the next Annual Meeting.

+As part of the West Midlands Combined Authority, Dudley is also served by the Mayor of the West Midlands.

 Wards

-The 24 wards of the Dudley Borough are each represented by 3 councillors:
+The 24 wards of the Dudley Borough are each represented by 3 councillors.